ThaFireDragonOfDeath/uhashtools/README.md

 4. Collect the artifacts from `build_out\bin`.

 # Known issues / ToDo
-* The visible value of the progress bar is a little behind the actual calculation progress.
-* The code needs some refactoring to improve the readability.
 * The developer documentation is nearly non existent.
 * The code documentation (Doxygen code comments) is missing.